 The winning teams on race days will have the cars that have the most efficient aerodynamics, have lower mass and have safe, well-designed wheels that reduce friction and can survive the forces of a high speed run.

 Pleckgate, along with other schools in Lancashire and Cumbria, have received funding from Burnley engineering company Fort Vale to help them compete.

-“The students have been working so hard every lunch-time for four weeks to build and design their cars,” said engineering teacher Denise Turnbull, who has been trained as an accredited rocketeer for the competition.
+“The pupils have been working so hard every lunch-time for four weeks to build and design their cars,” said engineering teacher Denise Turnbull, who has been trained as an accredited rocketeer for the competition.